edsiper/fluent-plugin-docker/README.md

 # fluent-plugin-docker

-This _Gem_ is a [Fluentd](http://fluentd.org) plugin filter that helps to manager [Docker](http://www.docker.com) logs.
+This _Gem_ is a [Fluentd](http://fluentd.org) plugin filter that helps to manage [Docker](http://www.docker.com) logs.
 When enabled, it main functionality is to check and convert quoted JSON _log_ messages into real JSON format, e.g:

 From